To mitigate errors and complexity in cloud design and implementation, AWS offers the Well-Architected Framework (WAF)

 Designing and implementing cloud solutions is complex and leaves room for error given the range of services required to mix and merge to create the perfect tailored solution.
-To mitigate this, AWS offers the Well-Architected Framework, a set of key concepts, design principles, and architectural best practices for designing and running workloads in the cloud.
+To mitigate this, AWS offers the Well-Architected Framework (WAF), a set of key concepts, design principles, and architectural best practices for designing and running workloads in the cloud.

 The six built-in pillars– operational excellence, security, reliability, performance efficiency, cost optimisation, and sustainability – create a framework for cloud specialists to deliver secure, high-performing, resilient, and efficient infrastructure for various applications and workloads.
 BBD is a Well-Architected partner, among other AWS partner designations.
 As a Well-Architected partner, we follow a Well-Architected Framework-first approach to delivery, embedding best-of-breed practices in our cloud solutions to ensure that we’re always meeting the highest level of reliability.